 The ability to perform normal behaviours is central to positive welfare in poultry.
 Many scientific studies have concluded that good welfare cannot be achieved in battery cages.
 The whole of the European Union and the United Kingdom have legally phased out battery cages, and Canada and New Zealand are currently phasing them out based on scientific reviews.

 For an industry to be sustainable it needs to be able to adapt to changing market demands.
 In Australia, more and more people have been buying cage-free eggs at the supermarket over the past 5 years.
 Seven out of ten consumers are concerned about battery cages, and many consumers and businesses are already choosing cage-free eggs.
 In fact, fresh cage-free eggs now represent the highest value to the egg industry, in terms of grocery sales.

-Despite this, more than 11 million layer hens, or around 65-70% of all layer hens in Australia, are still confined to battery cages since many of these eggs are still being used in manufacturing and food services.
+Despite this, more than 11 million layer hens, around two-thirds of all layer hens in Australia, are still confined to battery cages since many of these eggs are still being used in manufacturing and food services.

 Since consumers are increasingly demanding eggs which are not from hens in battery cages, the egg industry and government need to respond to this shift in demand and public concern.
 Given that this change in demand doesn’t happen overnight, there is no expectation that producers would need to change overnight.
 A phase out of battery cages can be done over a controlled and appropriate timeline, to allow producers to make the necessary changes to their infrastructure.